At what point do you deliver value?

 Own Your Niche

-I constantly inject little ditties that make prospects realize two things before I communicate with them in person:
+I constantly injected little ditties that made prospects realize two things:

 - There is a legitimate possibility they are inadequately insured